+OFFSIDE

-OFFSIDE Offside is one of the most difficult sporting concepts for players to understand.
-Rookie Rugby begins without an offside line as a simple way to introduce the game.
-Players are encouraged to take the three steps allowed after their flag is pulled so that they create open space for passing to a support player.
-Support players are encouraged to always move forward.
-Once players are advanced enough with the game, you can introduce an offside concept that resembles offside in rugby.
-It is split up into both offensive and defensive offside.
-The offside line is drawn across the field where the ball carrier stops after the flag pull - not where the flag is pulled.
-This difference, though a few steps, keeps defending players out of the passing lane.
+Offside in rugby occurs on both the offensive and defensive sides of the ball.
+An offside line is drawn across the field where the ball carrier stops after the flag pull - not where the flag is pulled.
+This is to keep the defenders out of the line of the next pass.

 OFFENSIVE OFFSIDE: In Rookie Rugby, passes can only be made laterally or backwards.
 Because of this, offensive offside occurs when teammates are in front of the ball carrier and their position impacts play.
 Keep in mind that a penalty will only occur if the offside offensive player receives a pass.

 DEFENSIVE OFFSIDE: Defensive offside is in place to ensure fairness in play.
 There is an imaginary line drawn through the ball after a flag is pulled and the ball-carrier stops.
 This indicates where the defence must be in order to play the ball.
 As indicated in the image below, all defensive players must be in front of the ball and must not prevent the first pass from being made after a restart.

-ROOKIE RUGBY ADVANCED PROGRESSIONS The following progressions are considered much more advanced and should only be introduced for older players who have played Rookie Rugby and had the chance to master the basic skills.
+ROOKIE RUGBY ADVANCED PROGRESSIONS

+The following progressions are considered much more advanced and should only be introduced for older players who have played Rookie Rugby and had the chance to master the basic skills.
 These advanced skills are typically taught in club rugby.
+These progressions are appropriate for the Learn to Train LTD stage and should not be introduced to players in the Active Start or FUNdamentals stages.

+KICKING

-These progressions are appropriate for the Learn to Train LTAD stage and should not be introduced to players in the Active Start or FUNdamentals stages.
-KICKING Although kicking is a Fundamental Movement Skill, it should be noted that kicking should not be added into Rookie Rugby until the players are of the appropriate age and ability.
+Although kicking is a Fundamental Movement Skill, it should be noted that kicking should not be added into Rookie Rugby until the players are of the appropriate age and ability.
 The safety and development of players is at the forefront of the game, and the focus of the intro games is playing with the ball in hand.
 In advanced versions of rugby, kicking is allowed at any time during open play, as well as for starts of the game.
 The following is a recommended plan for introducing kicking to the game.

 There are three main types of kicking in Rookie Rugby:

 PUNTING: When a player kicks the ball with their foot while it is in the air.

 DROP KICK: A drop kick is a rugby-specific kick where players will drop the ball and allow it to hit the ground and bounce up before kicking it.

 GRUBBER: A grubber is a low kick of the rugby ball, causing it to bounce multiple times along the ground.